-Defending a Divorce in Thailand can be costly.
-If you have received notice that your Thai wife is wanting a divorce and that she may also have filed for compensation then you have to defend yourself in the Thai courts.
-There are a number of issues in Thailand but there are normally also a defense during these times.
+Defending a divorce in Thailand can be costly.
+If you have received notice that your Thai wife is wanting a divorce.
+Note that she may also have filed for compensation then you have to defend yourself in the Thai courts.
+There are a number of issues in Thailand but there is normally also a defense during these times.
 Most divorces in Thailand tend to revolve around gambling debts or extra-marital affairs in Thailand.

-The most common being an extra-marital affair which is usually filed as grounds for divorce in terms of Section 1516 of the Civil and Commercial Code in Thailand.
-This being Section 1516 (1) which is maintaining another woman as a wife or Section 1516 (2) being that you have committed misconduct which has left her embarrassed and insulted.
+The most common being an extra-marital affair.
+This is usually filed as grounds for divorce in terms of Section 1516 of the Civil and Commercial Code in Thailand.
+This being Section 1516 (1) which is maintaining another woman as a wife.
+Also, Section 1516 (2) being that you have committed misconduct that has left her embarrassed and insulted.

-Another less common ground for divorce would be Section 1516 (9) which is when a divorce is filed for because the one party has an incurable illness that is transmittable.
-The only grounds for defence in this case would be if your wife gave you the illness and you are able to prove this in court.
+Another less common ground for divorce would be Section 1516 (9).
+This is when a divorce is filed because one party has an incurable illness that is transmittable.
+The only grounds for defense, in this case, would be if your wife gave you the illness.
+You will need to be able to prove this in court.
 See the article on compensation for divorce on this website for more details.
-Always speak to a divorce lawyer in Thailand about your divorce as they do become very complicated as most times the other party always wants compensation.
+Always speak to a divorce lawyer in Thailand about your divorce as they do become very complicated.
+Most times the other party always wants compensation.
 Defending a divorce does become complex.

-The less common issue which people do use is Section 1516 (8) of the Civil and Commercial Code as the sub-section is very wide in definition.
-This states that you can file for divorce as the other party has broken the bond of good behaviour.
+The less common issue which people do use is Section 1516 (8) of the Civil and Commercial Code as the sub-section is very wide in the definition.
+This states that you can file for divorce as the other party has broken the bond of good behavior.
 This could relate to anything and normally the courts would want further details as they will not allow this to be abused over small issues.
-If you have been served with divorce papers then you need to ask your divorce lawyer in Thailand under which section of the Civil and Commercial Code she had filed for divorce.
+If you have been served with divorce papers.
+Then you need to ask your divorce lawyer in Thailand under which section of the Civil and Commercial Code she had filed for divorce.